CUNYTechPrep/project-starter/README.md

 Create a separate db for this project:

 ```
-createdb -h localhost -U ctp_user app2021_development
+createdb -h localhost -U ctp_user sequelize_db
 ```

 > You will create a DB for each project you start based on this repo.
-For other projects change `app2021_development` to the new apps database name.
+For other projects change `sequelize_db` to the new apps database name.

 *For more details see the [installing postgres guides](https://github.com/CUNYTechPrep/guides#postgresql)*